 Eastman Kodak Company, Rochester, New York 1911-1929

-One of Eastman's professional series, this camera was originally part of the Kodak Home Portrait Outfit.
+One of Eastman's professional series, Eastman's Home Portrait Camera was originally part of the Eastman Home Portrait Outfit.
 Consisting of a 5x7 camera, shutter, lens, special tripod, reflector, background, carrier and plate holders, all the components were configured to pack neatly into two field cases.
 The outfit was targeted at photographers who did work away from the studio.

 Believed to have been introduced about 1911 in Kodak's Catalogue of Eastman Professional Photographic Apparatus and Material, the camera was constructed of wax-finished cherry wood, with metal parts finished in oxidized copper.
 Instead of random mottling, the copper splashes were aligned in their placement and direction to form an attractive striped pattern.
 With its fancy, eye-catching metalwork, the Home Portrait is a view camera that looks just as good from the rear as it does from the front or the sides.